ceapowell/Surrogate-Modelling/README.md

 A collection of resources for the Surrogate Modelling Working Group for the INI Programme on UQ.

-Suggested Reading List on Core Topics
+Suggested Reading List on Core Topics.
+The Links below are to webpages where papers can be downloaded (if you have the appropriate permissions/subscription rights through your institution).

 ## Reproducing Kernel Hilbert Spaces